rywible/wrela6/docs/design/ast-views-item-index-design.md

 The builder assigns IDs in a deterministic order:

-1. Sort source modules by `path.key`.
+1. Sort source modules by `path.key`, then `source.name`, then `source.text`.
-2. Sort intrinsic modules by `pathKey`.
+2. Sort intrinsic modules by `pathKey`, then `display`, then a stable serialization of their declarations.
 3. Assign source `ModuleId`s first, then intrinsic `ModuleId`s.
 4. For each source module in sorted order, collect source items in source order.
-5. For each intrinsic module in sorted order, collect intrinsic declarations sorted by `intrinsicId`.
+5. For each intrinsic module in sorted order, collect intrinsic declarations sorted by `intrinsicId`, then declaration name, then declaration kind, then a stable serialization of the signature.
 6. Assign `ItemId`s in collection order.
 7. Assign `TypeId`, `FunctionId`, and `ImageId` when an item is created.
 8. Assign `FieldId`s and `ParameterId`s in owner source order.